pdx-cs-rust-embedded/blinky-rs/README.md

 [*Discovery Book*](https://docs.rust-embedded.org/discovery/microbit/index.html)
 to set up your build environment.
 Then you can say

-    cargo embed --release
+    cargo embed

 to flash and run this.

-You can also follow the setup instructions in the `README` on the `microbit` crate [repo](https://github.com/nrf-rs/microbit).
-You can then say

-    cargo run --release

-Note that this app requires `--release` to work properly: the FFT is just too slow otherwise.
+Note that this app will not work with `--release`: the delay spin loop will be optimized away.

-You can turn on debugging via for example

-    cargo embed --release --no-default-features --features=defmt-trace,adc-multiread

-See the `Cargo.toml` for the full setup.

 ## License